betaglot/plantabeta/docs/dev/ElementsGraph.md

 ---

-### MoveElementValue
+### MotoElementValue

-::: tip MoveElementValue Addition
+::: tip MotoElementValue Addition

 ---

 **Saves Time**
-- FlagMove while Walking away.
+- FlagMoto while Walking away.
-- Use one forceful ScreefMove instead of many weak ScreefMoves.
+- Use one forceful ScreefMoto instead of many weak ScreefMotos.
 - FootScreef a thin DuffLayer instead of bending over to SpadeScreef.

 **Simplifies**
-- MoveShape
+- MotoShape
 - HighFlag your LineIn to make it easier for the Planter in a neighbouring piece to see their piece boundary lines.

 **Reduces Risk**